 What is an audit report?

-Large plans and some smaller plans that don’t meet the DOL’s waiver requirements are required to also submit an independent audit report.
-These must be done by a third-party CPA that checks the plan to ensure any financial statements meet the Generally Accepted Accounting Principles (GAAP).
+Large plans and some smaller plans that don't meet the DOL's waiver requirements must also submit an independent audit report.
+You need to use a third-party CPA that checks the plan to ensure financial statements meet the Generally Accepted Accounting Principles (GAAP).

 When is Form 5500 due?